The Curse of Cash:

 Co-author of the 2009 best seller THIS TIME IS DIFFERENT on the history of financial crises, ROGOFF is the Thomas D. Cabot Professor of Economics at Harvard University.
 His internationally syndicated column on global economic issues appears in over 50 countries in 12 languages.
 His work on phasing out most cash has been featured in All Things Considered, Squawkbox, and Freakanomics (pdf).
 Additional related articles may be found here.

-Spotlight Articles: Gold Investor, The Curse of Cash and Allure of Gold; Der Spiegel, Rogoff of Bitcoin Cryptcurrencies and the Curse of Cash; Wall Street Journal, Should We Move to a Mostly Cashless Society
+Spotlight Articles: LA Times, In a Pandemic, No One Wants to Touch it; Gold Investor, The Curse of Cash and Allure of Gold; Der Spiegel, Rogoff of Bitcoin Cryptcurrencies and the Curse of Cash; Wall Street Journal, Should We Move to a Mostly Cashless Society

 In a brilliant and lucid new book, The Curse of Cash, the Harvard economist Kenneth Rogoff gives a fascinating and thorough account of the argument against cash.